 Not all of us are supplied with our needs and many less extravagances.
 We hardly know or know of these places of hunger, where misery plagues a forgotten continent , for it has not accompanied the growth of much of the West.
 This is a top 10 in which no one is happy to elaborate, but it is recorded what the world has of worse.
 To identify the world’s poorest countries, the World Bank’s Gross National Product (GNP) was analyzed and classified according to the lower GNP per capita of 2016.
 GNP is the sum of the wealth produced in national territory or not .
-Companies with overseas subsidiaries are also considered.
+Companies with overseas subsidiaries are also consider.
 We complement data with GDP growth rates, poverty and unemployment rates, life expectancy and literacy.
 Check out poorest countries.

 Poorest Countries In The World

-Guinea is a small country in West Africa, with an estimated population of 12.4 million.
+Guinea is a small country in West Africa, with an estimate population of 12.4 million.
 Only 1/3 of this population is literate.
 Low investment in education means that the economy is dependent on obsolete agriculture, slow extraction of aluminum ore and gold.
 It is in these places that the majority of Guineans are employed.
 On average, a person lives at $ 490 per year and has a life expectancy of 59.4 years in Guinea.
 In addition to poverty and the social problems brought on by lack of income, Guiné recovers from the ebola outbreak of 2015.
 And to make matters worse, the country has been a refuge for hundreds of thousands of refugees from neighboring Sierra Leone and Liberia.
 This puts pressure on the economy that is unable to supply the inhabitants themselves, worsening unemployment and poverty rates.

 The former Portuguese colony remains on the list of the world’s poorest countries.
-With an unemployment rate of 24%, out of a population of 28.8 million people, income is expected to worsen.
+With an unemployment rate of 24%, out of a population of 28.8 million people, income is expect to worsen.
 On average, a person lives with $ 480 per year , according to GNP.
 With this, the life expectancy of the Mozambican does not exceed 57.6 years.
-The World Economic Forum pointed out that the biggest problem to invest in Mozambique is corruption and access to financing.
+The World Economic Forum point out that the biggest problem to invest in Mozambique is corruption and access to financing.
 Economic problems are the result of 16 years of civil war under heavy political tension.
 The future of Mozambique may be in the gas reserves discovered in 2011 along the country’s coast.

 After 22 years of the authoritarian rule of Yahya Jammeh, the Gambia elected in 2016 its new and third president of its history.
 A great opportunity to put the economy on track, after years of economic conflict and corruption.
 Even with a small population (2 million) compared to the other countries on this list, people are extremely poor.
 Each person lives on average at $ 440 a year.
 This also reflects in education, since the country has one of the highest illiteracy rates in the world, and at work, with 30% unemployed.
-The economy is dominated by two industries, wood (43%) and nuts (34%).
+The economy is dominate by two industries, wood (43%) and nuts (34%).

 7. DEMOCRATIC REPUBLIC OF CONGO